usaid-cs/yesterday-i-learned/random.md

+1. Cottage industries are businesses that are carried out at home.
+1. Terraform scripts *cannot* be imported based on the state alone (which would only update the `tfstate` file if you run `terraform import ...`).
+[You need to write your own scripts.](https://www.terraform.io/docs/providers/aws/r/s3_bucket.html)
+1. If you think Samoa swapping between UTC-11:00 and UTC+13:00 timezones isn't annoying enough, [they also have daylight savings](https://en.wikipedia.org/wiki/Time_in_Samoa), to a UTC+14:00, during summer in the *southern* hemisphere.
 1. The difference between i5 and i7 processors, in the case of [Kaby Lake R mobile processors](https://en.wikipedia.org/wiki/Kaby_Lake#List_of_8th_generation_Kaby_Lake_R_processors), is that the i5 can turbo boost only one core, whereas the i7 can turbo all four cores at once.
 1. The more advanced controllers in SSDs, as well as the number of chips inside each SSD, are what makes [SSDs faster than SD/eMMC memory](https://www.howtogeek.com/196541/emmc-vs.-ssd-not-all-solid-state-storage-is-equal/).
 1. Plasma lighters were invented to prevent traditional lighter flames from going out in strong winds.